OPSnet/Gazelle/README.md

 `docker exec -it $WEBCONT vendor/bin/phinx migrate`

+For postgres add `-c ./misc/phinx-pg.php` to the END of the phinx commands

 To access the database, look at `.docker/mysql-home/.my.cnf` The credentials should match those used in the `docker-compose.yml` file.